ptrcko/pos-scaffold/ReadMe.md

 `npm run generate`

 ## Commands
-resource    generate model and endpoints for create, read, update and delete rest-api    generate rest api endpoints
+`resource` - generate model and endpoints for create, read, update and delete `rest-api` - generate rest api endpoints

 ## Example
 Let's generate the required files for a car